 Express Newark (EN), located in the historic Hahne & Company building in Newark NJ, is dedicated to a collaboration between community partners and Rutgers University-Newark in which community and university work together and communicate on equal footing in what has been called a "third space."

 Level was asked to design and develop an appropriate platform that would invite further collaboration and participation with the Newark and university communities, and that could represent the organizations’ powerful mission.
 For the last year we have been working closely with Express Newark leadership, program directors, and community partners to create expressnewark.org.

 Level lives and breathes collaboration and they evidence this in the careful and caring way they perform their work.
 We asked them to design our website and came to them with a well-developed style guide and logomark, and a very complex and nuanced need to communicate with and captivate an audience that ranges from the academic to the everyday person, from the sophisticated artist to the weekend dabbler, from every age, gender, ethnicity, religion and perspective.
 What we have seen throughout the process has inspired, surprised and touched us!
 Level understood our complex program: they listened with respect, they considered our concerns and they guided our deliberations always with a laser focus on achieving the optimal result.
-We cannot wait to debut the site.
+We could not wait to debut the site.
 It is visually stunning, beautifully, skillfully designed, inventive and functional.
 It is a unique articulation and representation of Express Newark and the ideal of a ‘third space.

 — Anne Schaper Englot, Co-Director

 The Express Newark website has been recognized with a 2019 American Web Design Award, GD USA, a 49th Creativity International Media & Interactive Design Silver Award, and an Honorable Mention from the Graphis Design Annual 2020.